 Myth: Women are not supposed to travel on their own, especially those in serious commitments.

 Reality: Solo travel is for everyone and anyone interested in it.
 What if your partner does not like to travel?
-We are in the 21st century, so I do not see what’s this about women not being “allowed” to travel on their own?
+We are in the two thousand and nineteen, the year of our Lord so I do not see what’s this about women not being “allowed” to travel on their own?
 What’s this?
 The 12th Century?

 4.“You do realise this is a white people’s thing?